 The design is actually pretty cool, they are relatively cheap in price, and they also come in red!
 Consider picking up these socks as a little stocking stuffer (pun intended) for a drummer you know.

-Novelty t-shirts always make a great present, and this Evolution of a Drummer T-Shirt from Think Out Loud Apparel is no exception.
-This shirt is perfect to grab for your favorite Darwinian drummer.
+Novelty t-shirts always make a great present, and The New Drummer’s very own Ugly Holiday Drumming Tee is no exception.
+This shirt is perfect to grab for the holidays.

-The shirt is designed from 100% combed cotton, fits great, and also comes in an Olive color.
+The premium quality shirt fits great and also comes in multiple colors.
+The shirt also comes in mens, womens, and youth sizes.
 It’s pretty funny too, and is sure to be a hit.